Reporting and Fees

 When are groundwater extraction reports due?

-Why do I have to pay a filing fee when I submit my groundwater extraction report?
+Why do I have to pay a fee when I submit my groundwater extraction report?

-Any person that is required to file a groundwater extraction report to the State Water Board is also required to pay a report filing fee.
-The State Water Board is required to set report filing fees to recover the cost of State intervention activities in groundwater basins.
+Any person that is required to file a groundwater extraction report to the State Water Board is also required to pay fees.
+As required by law, the State Water Board is required to set extraction fees to recover the cost of State intervention activities in groundwater basins.

-How did the State Water Board establish report filing fees?
+How did the State Water Board establish extraction fees?

-The State Water Board established the filing fees through an emergency regulation that implements the Sustainable Groundwater Management Act (SGMA).
+The State Water Board established the extraction fees through an emergency regulation that implements the Sustainable Groundwater Management Act (SGMA).
 The emergency regulation was initially adopted in 2017 and is amended on an as-needed basis, usually on the annual Water Rights Fees emergency regulations schedule.
-Visit the Westlaw website for the current emergency regulation including the filing fee regulation.
+Visit the Westlaw website for the current emergency regulation including the extraction fee regulation.

 How much do I need to pay?

-The Groundwater Extraction Reporting Filing Fees table below outlines the current report filing fees that reporters are required to pay to the State Water Board when they submit their annual groundwater extraction reports.
+The Groundwater Extraction Fees table below outlines the current extraction fees that reporters are required to pay to the State Water Board when they submit their annual groundwater extraction reports.

-How often do I need to pay my filing fees?
+How often do I need to pay my extraction fees?

-Fees are collected after each annual groundwater extraction report that is submitted to the State Water Board.
+Fees are collected for each annual groundwater extraction report that is due to the State Water Board for the preceding water year (October 1-September 30).
+Reporting begins no earlier than 90 days after a basin is put on probationary status and is required for any portion of the water year that a basin is in probationary status.
 An invoice will be mailed to you after February 1.
 Fees are due to the State Water Board by April 1 or 30 days after the invoice issue date – whichever is later.

 Other Resources